-I’m so excited to share this chocolate truffle recipe with you all today.
-It’s easy and sooo delicious – even my “I don’t like chocolate” hubby was swooning over them.
+Seriously, I'm so excited to share these chocolate truffles with you all.
+They are so sooo delicious – even my “I don't like chocolate” hubby was swooning over them.

 I have 3 truffle recipes on my blog already.